|

 Abu Dhabi

-United Arab Emirates A
+United Arab Emirates A diversified

-diversified group of companies catering to Oil/Gas,
+group of companies catering to Oil/Gas, Energy, Water,

-Energy, Water, sectors, plus own Investment in
+sectors, plus own Investment in industrial plants

 -